 - 5.1 a Fund's global exposure (as prescribed in the Central Bank's UCITS Regulations) relating to FDI must not exceed its total net asset value. - 5.2 position exposure to the underlying assets of FDI, including embedded FDI in transferable securities or money market instruments, when combined where relevant with positions resulting from direct investments, may not exceed the investment limits set out in the Central Bank's UCITS Regulations.
-(This provision does not apply in the case of index based FDI provided the underlying index is one which meets with the criteria set out in the Central Bank's UCITS Regulations). - 5.3 a Fund may invest in FDI dealt in over-the-counter ("OTC") provided that the counterparties to over-the-counter transactions (OTCs) are institutions subject to prudential supervision and belonging to categories approved by the Central Bank.
+(This provision does not apply in the case of index based FDI provided the underlying index is one which meets with the criteria set out in the Central Bank's UCITS Regulations). - 5.3 a Fund may invest in FDI dealt in over-the-counter ("OTC") provided that the counterparties to overthe-counter transactions (OTCs) are institutions subject to prudential supervision and belonging to categories approved by the Central Bank. - 5.4 investment in FDI is subject to the conditions and limits laid down by the Central Bank.